gabrielfalcao/bose/doc/writing_tests.rst

   def check_even(n, nn):
       assert n % 2 == 0 or nn % 2 == 0

-This will result in five tests. bose will iterate the generator, creating a function test case wrapper for each tuple it yields.
+This will result in five tests. psychoacoustics will iterate the generator, creating a function test case wrapper for each tuple it yields.
 As in the example, test generators must yield tuples, the first element of which must be a callable and the remaining elements the arguments to be passed to the callable.

-By default, the test name output for a generated test in verbose mode will be the name of the generator function or method, followed by the args passed to the yielded callable.
+By default, the test name output for a generated test in verpsychoacoustics mode will be the name of the generator function or method, followed by the args passed to the yielded callable.
 If you want to show a different test name, set the ``description`` attribute of the yielded callable.